 Carefully evaluate how much you will need to borrow and how you will generate the income to repay that amount plus interest.
 You don’t want to request a loan for an amount you won’t be able to repay.

 The lender will likely need some key financial documents and will ask about your company’s health, cash-flow forecasts and business plans, so be ready.
-(The SBA provides a step-by-step guide for getting a small business loan and what type of information you’ll need to provide lenders.)

 3. Find the right lender